charkes/hypercard-center/HyperTalkReference/properties/cantPeek.md

 # cantPeek

-<code> set </code>[<code>the</code>] <code>cantPeek of [ph:stack] ¬     to [ph:trueOrFalse]
+` set `[`the`] <code>cantPeek of [ph:stack] ¬     to [ph:trueOrFalse]

-</code>The <code>cantPeek</code> property returns or sets whether users can press Command-Option or  Command-Shift-Option to peek at the location of buttons and fields and use the  Command-Option shortcuts for accessing scripts.
+</code>The `cantPeek` property returns or sets whether users can press Command-Option or  Command-Shift-Option to peek at the location of buttons and fields and use the  Command-Option shortcuts for accessing scripts.
 It corresponds to the Can’t Peek option in the Protect Stack dialog box.

- The default value is <code>false</code>, meaning that you <u>can</u> peek at fields and buttons and use the Command-Option shortcuts for accessing (or peeking at) scripts.
+ The default value is `false`, meaning that you <u>can</u> peek at fields and buttons and use the Command-Option shortcuts for accessing (or peeking at) scripts.

 ## Examples